Spin Multipartitions: DEFINITIONS AND NOTATION

-Let $U$ be the subspace of the real weight space generated by the fundamental weights.
-The hub is the projection (with respect to the decomposition $U \oplus \mathbb{R}\delta$) of the weight of $\lambda$ onto $U$.
-We write the hub with square brackets to distinguish the hub from the content.
-The original definition given by Fayers in \cite{Fa} was the negative of this one. \end{defn}
+Let the real weight space be the $\mathbb{R}$-vector space whose basis is the set of weights of $\mathfrak{g}$.
+Let $U$ be the vector subspace of the real weight space generated by the fundamental weights.
+The hub is the projection (with respect to the decomposition $U \oplus \mathbb{R}\delta$) of the weight of $\lambda$ onto $U$. \end{defn} We write the hub with square brackets to distinguish the hub from the content.
+The original definition given by Fayers in \cite{Fa} was the negative of this one.